SeanHwangG/test/data-structure/tree.md

 tnode1.display_level_order()
 ```

+{% endtab %}
+{% endtabs %}

 {% include '.tree-nary.prob' %}

 ### KD tree

-* K dimension tree
-* Organizing some number of points in a space with k dimensions
+* K dimension tree: Organizing some number of points in a space with k dimensions
   * Pick median to balance KDTree
   * Can start with either X or Y
   * Right child is greater and equal

 * Single rotation
   ![Single Rotation](images/20210305_194256.png)